judith-chrysolite/Employees-Burnout-Prediction/README.md

 7. **Documentation and Reporting**:
    - **Report Findings**: Document the process, results, and recommendations.
    - **Present Results**: Create a presentation or report for stakeholders.

+     # Final Result

+ Linear Regression Model Performance Metrics:

+Mean Squared Error: 0.0031569779113610717
+Root Mean Squared Error: 0.0561869905882231
+Mean Absolute Error: 0.04595032032644773
+R-squared Score: 0.918822674247248
+Based on the evaluation metrics, the Linear Regression model appears to be the best model for predicting burnout analysis.

+It has the lowest mean squared error, root mean squared error, and mean absolute error, indicating better accuracy and precision in its predictions.
+Additionally, it has the highest R-squared score, indicating a good fit to the data and explaining a higher proportion of the variance in the target variable.

+So we are choosing this model for deployment.

+# Future Work
+Future work in employee burnout prediction includes enhancing models with advanced algorithms and interpretability techniques, integrating diverse data sources, ensuring robust data privacy, and developing systems for real-time monitoring and intervention.
+This will make our predictions faster although it doesn't seem to be a problem in this case.

+Other things to prove is trying other linear models and more complex ones, although the relationship within the input features and target is very linear.
+For this, we could try:

+Multivariate Adaptive Regression Splines
+Deep Neural Network
+KNN Regressor
+Decision Tree Regressor
+Random Forest Regressor
+Gradient Boosting Regressor

+# Conclusion
+In this project, which was part ofDomain AI&ML the final project for the course Supervised Machine Learning: Regression from the IBM Machine Learning Professional Certificate, we created a python notebook to predict employee burnout using burn rate regression and EDA.
+The features we used included mental fatigue score, work from home status, and workload.
+To prepare the data for analysis, we treated null values and encoded categorical variables.
+We also studied correlations and applied techniques such as grid search cross validation to the data.
+We then used the R2 metric to evaluate the performance of our model.
+Overall, the goal of this project was to build a model that could accurately predict burnout risk and potentially be used by organizations to prevent burnout and promote the well-being of their employees.